Showing Homes in Cold Weather: Tips for Real Estate Agents

 Check the Weather Forecast

-If the weather is treacherous and your client isn’t comfortable driving in the snow to a scheduled showing, offer to give them a virtual tour instead.
-This way, you still have a chance to sell the property while giving the client the opportunity to stay warm and safe at home.
+If the weather is treacherous and your client isn’t comfortable driving in the snow to a scheduled showing, offer to give them a virtual showing instead.
+You still have a chance to sell the property while giving the client the opportunity to stay warm and safe at home.

 Before the tour, make sure that all parties involved have communicated the type of app that will be used.
 Some examples are below: